tabbykatz/100-days-of-code/log.md

 tomorrow.
 Not sure if I hope I fail this or the in person code challenge.

 **Link**: [Next.js Conf!!!](https://nextjs.org/conf/tickets/jun21/tabbykatz)

+### Day 6: May 20, 2021

+**Progress**: 6th project in 50 Projects 50 Days.
+Might jab at Free Code Camp but I am keeping today light because I have a code challenege for a job interview.

+**Thoughts**: I know I have to jump into the world of interviewing, I just don't know if I am ready to feel rejected.

+**Link**: sorry, I got nothing
 [Find me on Free Code Camp](https://www.freecodecamp.org/tabbykatz)

 ### template, don't delete me ###